 - 1. Speculative office development (projects that have no secured tenants). - 2.
 Relocation of offices, retail and/or commercial uses within the City for purposes other than retaining or substantially expanding the business. - 3.
-Standalone big box commercial. - 4.
-Projects not consistent with the Comprehensive Plan and other City plans, such as the Imagine 2040 plan and Climate Action Plan.
+Office or retail development outside of Downtown unless within a redevelopment project that is targeting mixed use commercial/office and residential such as Caledonia Street and the I-90/Exit 3 commercial nodes. - 4.3.
+Standalone big box commercial.
+Standalone student housing. - 5.4.
+Projects not consistent with the Comprehensive Plan and other City plans, such as the Imagine 2040 plan and Climate Action Plan. - 6.
+Energy efficiency improvements (including high efficiency windows or shadings, energy efficient appliances, LED lighting, enhanced insulation, et cetera) within a building.
+These are expected in all TIF projects, but they are not TIF eligible costs. - 7.
+Projects that increase the City's carbon emissions.